LeoQK/SC2-Bots/README.md

 ### TerranBioRush

 [TerranBioRush](https://github.com/LeoQK/SC2-Bots/blob/master/bots/TerranBioRush.py) builds only MARINE units from 4 BARRACKS buildings and once > 12 MARINES are available, the bot attacks the enemy base.
+The attack takes place around the 3:00 minute mark.
+TerranBioRush mostly defeats the in-game AI in all lineups on "elite" difficulty.

+### Failure Modes

+The performance of rule-based bots is not fully predictable when deployed in a complex environment like StarCraft.
+The failure modes of the bots arise from suboptimal navigation of certain terrain features, e.g. the army might split up around a mountain pass and thereby reduce its combined damage output and lose the game.
+Other failure modes arise from locking units between buildings through randomized building placements.
+For a discussion, see this [slide deck](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/Slides/CAPS%2003%20Building%20a%20Rule-Based%20StarCraft%20II%20Bot.pdf) from the original course.